nikhil-polarapu/CouchSurfing/README.md

 # Couchsurfing Clone

-A website that clones Couchsurfings functionality.
+A website that clones the Couchsurfing's functionality.

 Quick start: